cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore-help.md

 ## SEP Firmware is not being signed

 This problem occurs when the user tries to manually specify SEP from the *target* version, instead of from the *latest* available version.
-To fix this problem, either choose the `latest-sep` argument or manually specify a SEP from the latest available iOS version, viewable at [IPSW.me](https://ipsw.me)
+To fix this problem, either choose the `latest-sep` argument or manually specify a SEP from the latest available iOS version

 ## Could not connect to device in recovery mode / Failed to place device in recovery mode